 A few things came to mind related to my books and affiliations.
 The Second Edition of The Essence of the Music Business – Contracts has found its way to many bookshelves.
-I get a lot of feedback right now, for which I am extremely grateful.
-Over the past few years, I’ve been having hundreds of conversations with my readers.
+I get a lot of feedback now, for which I am extremely grateful.
+Over the past few years, I’ve had a hundreds of conversations with my readers.
 I don’t know if this is because of my artist manager background – it feels very natural.
-One of the most important features of the artist manager is to be accessible – when the artist needs it.
+One of the most important features the artist manager can have is to be accessible – when the artist needs it.
 The lower the threshold to approach, the better.

-I would love to show the best feedback I have received – as would be best for book marketing.
-However, all of this has a personal dimension.
-I am talking with readers also about other topics than the music business only.
-For this reason I want to keep confidentiality and not compromise it in any form.
-It is surprising how little the content of my work has changed from the artist manager to the writer of these books, lecturer and legal adviser.
-Quite many conversations like these have led to go-to-action in the lives of the readers.
+I would love to show the feedback I have received – as it would be best for the book marketing.
+However, all this has a personal dimension.
+I am talking with my readers about other topics than business topics only.
+For this reason I want to keep confidentiality and not compromise it in any way.
+It is surprising how little my work has changed from those most active manager years.
+Quite many of these conversations have the same swing.

 The streaming era changed the job description of the artist manager, at least in some contexts.
-Strategic social media exercise is nowadays the cornerstone of successful action as we know.
-All this no longer requires any specific geographic location.
+Strategic social media is nowadays the cornerstone of successful action as we know.
+A kind of a foundation.

-These three books have been written in the order most commonly encountered in the music business.
-It also facilitates future updates when the subject is approachable from the three different but interrelated perspectives.
-Since the structure of the book and most fundamental laws are not to be changed all the time, the updates can also be presented where they have the most essential meaning.
-I believe such a presentation would best serve its purpose.
-There is no need to read these books in any particular order – they are sufficiently independent.
-Nonetheless, in the last chapter of this trilogy – Strategy – specifies a lot of things that are dealt with in the first two parts.
-So, the projected order to read these books would be;
+These three books have been written in that order you most commonly encounter them in the real music business.
+The idea is also to facilitate future updates.
+Since the structure of the book and the most fundamental laws are not to be changed all the time, the updates can spotted where they have the most essential meaning.
+I believe such a presentation serves the purpose the best.
+However, you don’t have to read these books in any particular order – they are sufficiently independent.
+Nonetheless, the last chapter of this trilogy – Strategy – specifies a lot of things that are dealt with in the first two parts.
+So, the projected order to read these books could be;

 The Essence of the Music Business – Philosophy (for beginners)